sanity-io/hydrogen-sanity-demo/README.md

 This TypeScript demo adopts many of Hydrogen's [framework conventions and third-party libraries][hydrogen-framework].
 If you've used Hydrogen then you should hopefully feel at home here.

-Account management is currently absent from this demo but will be introduced at a later date.

 # Fetching Sanity data

 This demo comes with a custom `useSanityQuery` hook that allows you to query your Sanity dataset directly from server components.